-These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our ordinary shares or preventing or retarding a decline in the market price of the ordinary shares.
-As a result, the price of the ordinary shares may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on The NASDAQ Global Market or otherwise and, if commenced, may be discontinued at any time.
+Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of the ADSs or preventing or retarding a decline in the market price of the ADSs.
+As a result, the price of the ADSs may be higher than the price that might otherwise exist in the open market.
+The underwriters may conduct these transactions on The NASDAQ Global Select Market, in the over-the-counter market or otherwise.

-Neither we nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the ordinary shares.
-In addition, neither we nor any of the underwriters make any representation that the underwriters will engage in these stabilizing transactions or that any transaction, once commenced, will not be discontinued without notice.
+Neither we nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the ADSs.
+In addition, neither we nor any of the underwriters make any representation that the representatives will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.